tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - test brittleness
   - the tests are too tightly coupled to unrelated parts of the system or irrelevant behaviour of the object(s) they're testing
   - tests overspecify the expected behaviour of the target code, constraining it more than necessary.
-  - thee is duplication when multiple tests exercise the same production code behaviour
+  - there is duplication when multiple tests exercise the same production code behaviour
 - beware of flickering tests
   - a test can fail intermittently if its timeout is too close to the time the tested behaviour typically takes to run or if it doesn't synchronize correctly with the system.
   - flickering tests can mask actual defects.
 We need to make sure that we understand what the real problem is before we ignore flickering tests
-  - allow flickering tests is terrible for the team.
-It breaks the quality culture where things should "just work," Even a few flickering tests can make the team stop paying attention to broken builds.
+  - **allow flickering tests is terrible for the team.
+It breaks the quality culture where things should "just work," Even a few flickering tests can make the team stop paying attention to broken builds.**
   - it also breaks the habits of feedback.
   - we should be paying attention to why the tests are flickering and whether that means improving the design of both the tests and code.
 - runaway tests